-The Group's loss before taxation increased by 77.30% from RM6.52 million in FYE 2018 to RM11.56 million in FYE 2019.
-The loss was mainly due to lower revenue resulted from the lack of local infrastructure projects and slow take-off from secured orders.
+The Group's loss before taxation increased by 56.16% from RM11.56 million in FYE 2019 to RM18.06 million in FYE 2020.
+The loss was mainly due to lower revenue resulted from the lack of local infrastructure projects and slow take-off from secured orders and far more damaging with the nationwide mandatory business shutdown under the MCO to battle the COVID-19 pandemic.
+It is estimated that the mandatory shutdown itself cost the Group RM4.23 million, representing around 36.59% of its FYE 2020's net loss.

-The rise in price of raw materials and the weak RM against USD exchange rate continued to compress our margin due to the inability to pass on the price increase to our customers.
+The rise in the price of raw material and the weak RM against the USD exchange rate continued to compress our margin due to the inability to pass on the price increase to our customers.

-Severe price competition from other manufacturers to secure jobs from the declining local infrastructure and construction projects caused a downward pressure on our selling price.
+Severe price competition from other manufacturers to secure jobs from the declining local infrastructure and construction projects caused downward pressure on our selling price.

-The Group's losses were further compounded by impairment of fair value of quoted investment through profit and loss result amounting to RM2.90 million.
+The Group's losses were further compounded by impairment of the fair value of quoted investment through profit and loss result amounting to RM6.10 million.